 That's it!
 The workflow has now been saved and will be triggered by all future documents that match the defined trigger.
 You can now view the workflow in the workflow overview together with all other workflows in the company:

 The four icons on the right side of a workflow in the workflow overview gives you a number of extra options:

-- Edit: Click here to open the workflow in the workflow tool so you can edit it.
+Edit: Click to open the workflow in the workflow tool.